-Student Affairs Officers eebundergad@lifesci.ucla.edu Department of Ecology & Evolutionary Biology 101 Hershey Hall Monday -Friday, 9:00 a.m. to 12:00 p.m. and 1:00 to 3:00 p.m.
+Department of Ecology & Evolutionary Biology

+101 Hershey Hall

+Monday-Friday, 9:00 a.m. to 12:00 p.m. and 1:00 to 3:00 p.m.
 Drop-In Counseling and Scheduled Appointments Available

-Once EEB 100 and EEB 116 (or ENV 121) have been completed with a grade of C or better, students will go to the EEB advising offices in Hershey Hall 101 during posted office hours to declare the minor in person.
-EEB only accepts minor declarations during weeks 0-3 and 8-10 of any quarter (but any time in summer).
+Once EEB 100 and EEB 116 (or ENV 121) have been completed with a grade of C or better, students will go to the EEB advising offices in Hershey Hall 101 during posted office hours to declare the minor.
+EEB only accepts minor declarations during weeks 0-3 and 8-10 of any quarter (or any time in summer).

-Mailing list: Submit a request to join the EEB undergraduate email list to ebundergrad@lifesci.ucla.edu
+Mailing list: Join the EEB undergraduate email list: https://ccle.ucla.edu/course/view/eeb-counseling